 Endpoint Security Management Systems, which can be purchased as software or as a dedicated appliance to discover, manage and control computing devices that request access to the corporate network.
-Endpoints that do not comply with policy can be phones, tablets and specialized equipment such as bar code readers or point of sale (POS) terminals.
+Endpoints that do not comply with policy can be controlled by the system to varying degrees.
+For example, the system may remove local administrative rights or restrict Internet phones, tablets and specialized equipment such as bar code readers or point of sale (POS) terminals.